 Tour Vineyards and Ghost Towns

 Before the mine closed in 1929, Jerome was a bustling and wild city of over 15,000 people.
 It was where fortunes were made and then suddenly and with out much forewarning a total collapse.
-It is still considered to be one of the wildest cities in the Wild West.
-Then, in 1929 when the stock market crashed, the mine went bust, plunging the population to about 500 people almost overnight.
+It is still considered to be one of the wealthiest and wildest cities in the Wild West.
+In 1929 when the stock market crashed, the mine went bust, plunging the population to about 500 people almost overnight.
 In the 1950’s, Jerome was nearly deserted except for 2 hermits living in the ruins.

 Today, Jerome has made a remarkable come back with a bustling arts community, spectacular scenery a collection of eccentric shops and wine tasting rooms.
 The evidence of Jerome’s mining days is everywhere.
 Giant pieces of equipment lay on the hillsides preserved by the dry arid conditions, while a new culture is thriving in its ashes.

 After visiting Jerome, we will head back, stopping at Page Springs Cellars to sample some of the Verde Valley’s growing wine scene.
 The limestone clay hills mixed with the sunny dry conditions produce a premium grape.
 It is an almost perfect place for wine grapes and wine lovers to thrive.